 Upgrading your computer

-If Minecraft is still running slow after all of the previous tips, then it’s probably a sign that you need a new computer – specifically a gaming computer.
-In case you’re interested in buying a new computer, we have a helpful guide for the best PCs for Minecraft.
+If Minecraft is still running slow after all of the previously mentioned tips, then it’s probably a sign that you need to get a new computer.
+If you’re interested in buying a new computer that will work great for Minecraft, we have a helpful guide for the best PCs for Minecraft.